 Click the 'Play' button to read out loud this webpage content

-The Vijaya Ganapathi form of Ganesha is the God of achievement and success.
-It is hence believed that praying to him will clear impediments immediately, provide relief from difficulties, ensure success in endeavours and make people victorious.
-This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and also in the Pazhavangadi Ganesh temple there.
+The Vijaya Ganapati form of Ganesha is the God of achievement and success.
+It is hence believed that praying to him shall clear impediments immediately, provide relief from difficulties, ensure success in endeavors and make people victorious.
+This form of Ganesha can be seen as a painting in the Kerala capital Thiruvananthapuram and also in the Pazhavangadi Ganesha temple there.

-The sculptures showing this form of Ganesha can also be found in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-Vijaya Ganapathi can also be worshipped in an idol form, in the famous Ashtavinayak temples in Pune, in the state of Maharashtra.
-Star Ayilyam, also known as Aslesha Nakshatra is said to be related to this aspect of Ganapathi.
+The sculptures showing this form of Ganesha can also be found in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+Vijaya Ganapati can also be worshipped in an idol form, in the famous Ashtavinayak temples in Pune, in the state of Maharashtra.
+Star Ayilyam, also known as Aslesha Nakshatra is said to be related to this aspect of Ganapati.

-Chanting the Vijaya Ganapathi Mantra with faith, can be an effective means of propitiating the powerful Lord.
+Chanting the Vijaya Ganapati mantra with faith, can be an effective means of propitiating the powerful Lord.

-The Mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapathi, the victorious’, describes his graceful form and prays for his kindness and blessings.
+The mantra, which reads as under in Sanskrit, hails him as ‘Lord Ganapati, the victorious’, describes his graceful form and prays for his kindness and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.

 If you enjoyed reading this content and would like to receive a notification on our future updates, you can subscribe here.